decretist/Dissertation/Chapter4/visualization.md

 8.56% less frequently than the mean in the second-recension *dicta* are unexpectedly large variations for such common words.
-(Such large variations would be less surprising with uncommon words for which small differences in count result in a large differences in percentage.)
+(Such large variations would be less surprising with uncommon words for which small differences in count could result in a large differences in percentage.)

 We can graph the number of occurrences of *in* and *non* per 1,000